einbahnstrasse/MHL-studio-methods/midterm.md

 ### Criteria

-* Ideally, your sketch is around 3-minutes long, but of course, this may vary depending on your material and your compositional approach.
+* Ideally, your sketch is around **3-minutes in duration**, but of course, this **may vary** depending on your material and your compositional approach.
 It can be a longer excerpt, but not much shorter.
 * Prepare your sketch **in a Reaper session**.
 Any sound files you use should also be contained inside your Reaper project folder.
 * Sketches should be your own, original work, focusing on your manipulation of the source sounds that interest you.
 * Include **at least 2 source sound files** and/or synthesis clips.